vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 </configuration>
 ```

-> **_WARNING:_** For illustrative purposes, this log configuration includes the 'traceID' label which holds lots of values.
+> **_WARNING:_** For illustrative purposes, this log configuration includes the 'traceID' label representing many values.
 The [Loki Doc](https://grafana.com/docs/loki/latest/fundamentals/labels/) states: "High cardinality causes Loki to build a huge index (read: expensive!) and to flush thousands of tiny chunks to the object store (read: slow).".
-Therefore, this isn't recommended for production uses.
+Therefore, do not use this configuration in production.

 ### Tempo configuration